ouseful-testing/sqlizer/README.md

 - exploring the database via an interactive SQL query tool published using Github Pages.

+[See also: https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/ for efficient ways to query Gihtaub Pages hosted SQLite.]

 ## Set-up

 To set up your own repository: